Deploying PeerDB

 FAQ

 If you have any questions about the PeerDB setup and deployment process, don’t hesitate to reach out on Slack.
-We’re more than happy to assist and answer any questions, including:
+We’re more than happy to assist and answer any questions, including:- What is the performance I can expect during CDC and query based replication?

 - How do I know my data sync is successful?